hanzongxi/RSIQA/README.md

 The comparsion results of LIEAs are in the Compare_LIEA.zip, whose source code can be found in LIEA_source_code.zip.

 ### Additional points not explained in the paper
 Q1: Why use the highlight suppressing feature set?
-Not every night-time scenes contains highlights.
+Not every night-time scene contains highlights.

 A1: Our purpose is to benchmark the quality of night-time photos of smartphones.
 So, from the very begining, we